timothydc/exact-online-base-client/README.md

 # Exact Online Base Client

-This package provides a base API Client around the Exact Online API.
+This package provides a wrapper for the Exact Online API.

 ## Usage